 - Special 24% flat tax rate (Beckham Law) instead of progressive rates up to 47%

-Pro tip: The visa makes Seville especially attractive — earn €3,000/month remotely, pay flat 24% tax, and live comfortably with rent under €800.
+A practical note: the visa makes Seville especially attractive.
+Earn €3,000/month remotely, pay the flat 24% rate, and live very comfortably on rent under €800.

-- Triana: Across the river, authentic ceramic workshops, flamenco bars, tapas culture at its best.
+- Triana: across the river.
+Ceramic workshops, flamenco bars, tapas as good as it gets.
 Rents €600-800.

-- Alameda de Hércules: Hipster quarter with craft beer, brunch spots, young professional crowd.
+- Alameda de Hércules: hipster quarter.
+Craft beer, brunch spots, young professional crowd.

-- Santa Cruz: Historic Jewish quarter — beautiful but touristy and pricier.
+- Santa Cruz: the historic Jewish quarter.
+Gorgeous, also touristy and pricier.

-Choose Seville if: You want authentic Spanish culture, maximum value for money, and don't mind extreme summer heat.
-Perfect for remote workers and anyone seeking a slower pace with deep cultural roots.
+Choose Seville if: you want authentic Spanish culture, maximum value for money, and don't mind the extreme summer heat.
+Good for remote workers and anyone chasing a slower pace and deeper cultural roots.

-Choose Barcelona if: You need a larger international job market, beach lifestyle, more English-friendly environment, or a cosmopolitan social scene.
+Choose Barcelona if: you need a larger international job market, a beach lifestyle, more English-friendly day-to-day, or a genuinely cosmopolitan social scene.

 Compare Your Budget: Seville vs Barcelona